-- CSE 587 is only 2 credits, while the corresponding undergraduate course is 3 credits. - The syllabus of the undergraduate course and/its instructor may specify additional work that graduate students must do in order to pass the course.
-Graduate students taking an undergraduate course under the CSE 587 number will be graded separately from the undergraduate students. - A student may not use CSE 587 to take an undergraduate course when he or she has previously taken an equivalent undergraduate/graduate course (at Stony Brook or elsewhere). - A grade of B or better is needed in CSE 587 to satisfy a proficiency requirement. - CSE 587 does not count as a graduate lecture course for satisfying M.S. course requirements.
+- Starting Fall 2019, CSE 587 is a 3-credit course.
+Prior to Fall 2019, it was a 2-credit course. - The syllabus of the undergraduate course and/its instructor may specify additional work that graduate students must do in order to pass the course.
+Graduate students taking an undergraduate course under the CSE 587 number will be graded separately from the undergraduate students. - A student may not use CSE 587 to take an undergraduate course when he or she has previously taken an equivalent undergraduate/graduate course (at Stony Brook or elsewhere). - A grade of B or better is needed in CSE 587 to satisfy a proficiency requirement. - CSE 587 does not count as a graduate lecture course for satisfying MS course requirements. - While students are taking CSE 587 to satisfy one or more proficiencies, students may not concurrently register for the graduate course equivalents of those undergraduate courses.
+For example, if you have an "algorithms" proficiency, you will have to take CSE 373 first (the undergraduate algorithms course, as CSE 587), before you're allowed to take the graduate algorithms course, CSE 548.

-Under extraordinary circumstances, the Graduate Program Director may permit a student to take a graduate course to fulfill a proficiency requirement.
+Under extraordinary circumstances, the Graduate Program Director may permit a student to take a grad-uate course to fulfill a proficiency requirement.
 Permission to use a graduate course will have to be approved as a part of the overall proficiency plan.
 A grade of C or better is needed in an approved graduate course to satisfy a proficiency requirement.
-An approved graduate course will be treated as a regular lecture course for the purposes of M.S. course and credit requirements.
+An approved graduate course will be treated as a regular lecture course for the purposes of MS course and credit requirements.

-4.8 Switching from the M.S. to the Ph.D.
-Program
+4.8 Switching from the MS to the PhD Program

-An M.S. student who wishes to transfer to the Ph.D. program must apply formally for admission to the Ph.D. program like any other regular applicant.
+An MS student who wishes to transfer to the PhD program must apply formally for admission to the PhD program like any other regular applicant.
 There is no automatic transfer mechanism.
-The student (i) should have passed at least 2 Ph.D. qualifier courses before the application, and (ii) should have identified a faculty member who is willing to advise him/her for Ph.D. research.
-Once admitted to the Ph.D. program, courses taken in the M.S. program can be used for satisfying requirements for the Ph.D. program.
+The student (i) should have passed at least 2 PhD qualifier courses before the application, and (ii) should have identified a faculty member who is willing to advise him/her for PhD research.
+Once admitted to the PhD program, courses taken in the MS program can be used for satisfying requirements for the PhD program.

-5 Requirements for the Ph.D.
-Degree
+5 Requirements for the PhD Degree